lithops-cloud/lithops/README.md

 ```

 ### Geting boto3 client from any map function
-Any map function can get `ibm_cos` which is [boto3_client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#client).
+Any map function can get `ibm_cos` parameter which is [boto3_client](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#client).
 This allows you to access your IBM COS account from any map function, for example:

 ```python
 import pywren_ibm_cloud as pywren